2025–26 Liga de Expansión MX season

 The 2025–26 Liga de Expansión MX season is the sixth professional season of the second-tier football division in Mexico.
 The season is divided into two championships—the Torneo Apertura and the Torneo Clausura—each in an identical format.
-The Apertura tournament will begin on 1 August 2025.
-The Clausura tournament will begin in January 2026.
+The Apertura tournament began on 1 August 2025.
+The Clausura tournament began on 9 January 2026.

 Changes from the previous season

 The Liga de Expansión MX is a Mexican football league founded in 2020 as part of the Mexican Football Federation's "Stabilization Project", which has the primary objective of rescuing the financially troubled teams from the Ascenso MX and prevent the disappearance of a second-tier league in Mexico, for which there will be no promotion and relegation during the following six years.
 The project also attempts for Liga MX and former Ascenso MX teams to consolidate stable projects with solid basis, sports-wise and administrative-wise, financially wise and in infrastructure.